ibm-cloud-docs/appid/about.md

     <dd><strong>{{site.data.keyword.appid_short_notm}}</strong>: After successful authentication, {{site.data.keyword.appid_short_notm}} returns access and identity tokens to your app.</br>
     <strong>Cloud directory</strong>: Users can sign up for your service with their email and a password.
 You can then manage your users in a list view through the UI.
 With cloud directory, {{site.data.keyword.appid_short_notm}} functions as your identity provider.</dd>
   <dt>External (third party)</dt>
-    <dd><strong>Social and enterprise identity providers</strong>: {{site.data.keyword.appid_short_notm}} supports Facebook, Google+,and  SAML 2.0 Federation as identity provider options.
+    <dd><strong>Social and enterprise identity providers</strong>: {{site.data.keyword.appid_short_notm}} supports Facebook, Google+, and  SAML 2.0 Federation as identity provider options.
 The service arranges a redirect to the identity provider and verifies the returned authentication tokens.
 If the tokens are valid, the service grants access to your app without ever having access to the actual passphrase.</dd>
 </dl>